mongodb/mongo-python-driver/doc/installation.rst

   $ python -m pip install pymongo[tls]

-You can install both dependencies automatically with the following command::
+You can install all dependencies automatically with the following command::

-  $ python -m pip install pymongo[gssapi,tls]
+  $ python -m pip install pymongo[gssapi,srv,tls]

 Other optional packages: